Kadeem Harris: Metalist Kharkiv

 On 20 September 2021, it was announced that Harris had signed by the Ukrainian First League (the second tier of Ukrainian football pyramid) side Metalist Kharkiv on a free transfer.
 He made his debut on 21 September 2021 in the 1/16 stage of the Ukrainian Cup with a 2–1 win against Desna Chernihiv, and scored on the 73rd minute to equalize the score.

-Tuzlaspor
+Spells in Turkey

 In the course of the escalating Russo-Ukrainian war, Harris was loaned to Turkish side Tuzlaspor in April 2022.

 On 24 July 2022, Harris joined TFF First League side Samsunspor on a two-year deal.

+On 12 September 2023, Harris joined TFF First League club Bandırmaspor on an initial two-year deal with the option for a further twelve months.
+On 20 January 2024, he joined First League rivals Şanlıurfaspor on a one-and-a-half-year deal.
+The following day, he made his debut off the bench and scored in a 4–0 victory over Adanaspor.